christianepeters/homomorphic-encryption/seal.md

 ## About

 I tried out [SEAL][SEAL], a library for homomorphic encryption published by Microsoft.
+The idea is to install it on a laptop and run a simple example.

 The SEAL library is written in C++.